 Product development teams carry out research and development tasks and are organized according to product category.
 Each development team is comprised of several engineers linked with a product manager, and work closely with the creative design and manufacturing teams.
 Employees may belong to multiple product development teams at the same time as there is significant technical overlap in AMR development.
-The development teams are overseen directly by the CEO and is are responsible for the ideation, engineering, and testing of new robots.
+The development teams are overseen directly by the CEO and is responsible for the ideation, engineering, and testing of new robots.

 Customer facing departments which include sales, marketing, tech support, and customer service utilize a variety of technology tools to keep clear customer records and respond to customer requests.
-These tools include Salesforce CRM, ClickUp, Zoominfo, Apollo.io, Jotform, Zendesk, Zoom, and Google Workspace.
-Salesforce is used as the preferred CRM for sales recordkeeping.
-ClickUp, Zendesk and Jotform are used by the customer service and tech support team to keep track of customer requests and schedule robot installations.
-Zoominfo and Apollo.io are utilized for lead generation by the sales and marketing teams.
-Zoom and Google Workspace are used across the company for meetings, email, and filesharing.
+These tools include Hubspot CRM, ClickUp, Apollo.io, Jotform, and Google Workspace.
+Hubspot is used as the preferred CRM for sales recordkeeping.
+ClickUp and Jotform are used by the customer service and tech support team to keep track of customer requests and schedule robot installations.
+LinkedIn Sales Navigator and Apollo.io are utilized for lead generation by the sales and marketing teams.
+Google Workspace is used across the company for meetings, email, and filesharing.
 The technical support department also provides feedback to the product development team regarding any issues customers experience with the robots out in the field, as well as requests for additional features.